xbeat/Machine-Learning/README.md

 Introduction to Safety Alignment in LLMs

 Safety alignment in Large Language Models (LLMs) refers to ensuring that AI systems behave in ways that are beneficial and aligned with human values.
 This is crucial as LLMs become more powerful and influential in various domains.

+## Exploring Embeddings and Vector Search

+Understanding Embeddings Fundamentals

+Embeddings are dense vector representations of data that capture semantic relationships and meaningful features.
+They transform high-dimensional categorical data into continuous vector spaces where similar items are positioned closer together, enabling efficient similarity computations.

 ## AWS VPC Gateway Endpoints Unlocking 96% Cost Savings